 In this unbelievably huge cemetery that was made up of several cemeteries, covering an enormous plot of land that an amusement park would envy, we somehow managed to be drawn to that statue.
 At least, my son was.
 That intrigued me to no end as I awaited the photo developing.

-When they came back, I sat in my car, staring at this crazy streak on the photo.
+When the photos came back from developing, I sat in my car, staring at this crazy streak on the photo.
+It was on the negative, as well.
 It bothered me so much, my son and I went back to the cemetery and found out where the grave was.
-It was about 300 feet over his left shoulder.
-Right about where this streak appears to be coming from as it comes in a position which appears to be right at me.
+It was about 300 feet over his left shoulder in the photo--right where this streak appears to be coming from as it comes in a position which appears to be right at me.
 This might also explain the strange sudden lump in my throat when I took the picture and the anguish that my son wouldn't know my mother-in-law (she died long before he was born).

 If you look at it closely, the streak is more sheer at the top and solid at the bottom.
 As a debunker, I'd say the object if there were an object (which I have absolute certainty there was not) was further away or part of it was moving causing the sheer look and the closer it was to the camera, the more solid it would appear.
 The problem was that at the time I was absolutely a crazed person when it came to taking any shots.
 I was terrified of getting something and then someone telling me it was hair, dust, or any other means.
 The shot was taken with me controlling the situation completely, even the timing of the breeze.
 Another explanation: whatever was moving had zoomed from the top of the picture towards the camera.
 Even using all logic and explanation, this picture still baffles me.
 Perhaps because there was no camera strap.
 My hair was tied back.
 There was nothing else of this world I can imagine would have possibly made this streak and yet it shows up on the negative, as well as the photo.